Bash in Berlin: Aftermath

 On the following episode of Raw, Women's World Champion Liv Morgan attacked Rhea Ripley and injured her leg, while later that night, Damian Priest and Jey Uso defeated The Judgment Day (Finn Bálor and JD McDonagh).
 The following week, it was announced that Morgan would defend the title against Ripley at Bad Blood, and Priest and Bálor agreed to a match at the event.
 It was also announced that the title match would feature "Dirty" Dominik Mysterio suspended above the ring in a shark cage.
-At Bad Blood, Priest defeated Bálor, and Ripley defeated Morgan via disqualification after interference from Raquel Rodriguez.
+At Bad Blood, Priest defeated Bálor, and Ripley defeated Morgan via disqualification after interference from the returning Raquel Rodriguez, who later join The Judgment Day.
 Since championships do not change hands by disqualification or countout unless otherwise stipulated, Morgan retained the title.

 Also on Raw, CM Punk addressed his victory over Drew McIntyre and began to focus on winning the World Heavyweight Championship from Gunther.
 However, he was brutally attacked by McIntyre, who snapped the bracelet and shoved the beads of the bracelet down Punk's throat.
 The following week, McIntyre claimed to have ended Punk's career, only for Raw General Manager Adam Pearce to inform McIntyre that he would face Punk in a Hell in a Cell match at Bad Blood.
 At Bad Blood, Punk defeated McIntyre to end their feud in a widely acclaimed match.

 On the September 2 episode of Raw, The Unholy Union (Alba Fyre and Isla Dawn) defeated Damage CTRL (Iyo Sky and Kairi Sane) to become the number one contenders to the WWE Women's Tag Team Championship.
 The following week, Bianca Belair and Jade Cargill successfully defended the titles against Fyre and Dawn in a rematch.